30 Different Types of Beetles in Texas

 14. Flower Longhorn Beetle

-This species belongs to the family Cerambycidae because of its long antennae, or horns.
-Its name, which means “famished,” was inspired by its tiny abdomen.
+This species belongs to the family Cerambycidae because of its long antennae or horns.
+Its name, “famished,” was inspired by its tiny abdomen.

 15. Black Blister Beetle

-The black blister beetle (Epicauta pennsylvanica) is a common species of beetle found in the United States, including Texas.
+The black blister beetle (Epicauta pennsylvanica) is common in the United States, including Texas.

 It is a member of the Meloidae family and can be found in many different habitats.
-These beetles are often found feeding on plant material, including flowers and leaves.
+These beetles often feed on plant material, including flowers and leaves.

-The adult beetles range from 11 to 19 mm in length and have a shiny black body with brownish-yellow markings on the thorax and abdomen.
+The adult beetles range from 11 to 19 mm long and have a shiny black body with brownish-yellow markings on the thorax and abdomen.

-They can also be distinguished by the presence of two spines at the end of the abdomen.
+They can also be distinguished by two spines at the end of the abdomen.
 These beetles are active during the day and can be found in fields and gardens across Texas.

 They are types of beetles in Texas and are especially fond of cruciferous plants, such as cabbage and mustard.